anguyen8/im/README.md

 **Summary** of the features provided (out-of-the-box):

-* BERT-based classifiers pre-trained on SST-2, e-SNLI, and MultiRC
+* BERT-based classifiers pre-trained on SST-2, e-SNLI, and MultiRC were uploaded to [HuggingFace](https://huggingface.co/pmthangk09) and will be loaded directly in the code for the corresponding task.
 * Generate intermediate masked text (i.e. with MASK) for `LOO` and `IM` (which needs another step to replace the MASK with BERT suggestions in order to generate counterfactuals).
   * We also provide a _pre-computed_ pickle file of these intermediate masked examples [here](https://drive.google.com/drive/folders/17YpPgUerL_I-smN6Wy2ok4Kuu7fn6ZTx).
 * Run attribution methods